 A 2012 review published in Annals of Internal Medicine found that roughly 125,000 Americans die annually because of non-adherence to prescribed medications.
 Likewise, up to 30 percent of prescriptions for chronic health conditions are never filled, and 50 percent aren’t taken as directed.
 Whether this noncompliance is caused by apathy, prohibitive cost or a lack of understanding, many patients don’t heed their doctors’ advice.

 Treatment extends beyond medication, though—and about half of all U.S. patients do not fully adhere to their prescribed care plan.
 They might skip therapy or stop doing their exercises at home, or they could avoid lifestyle changes like working out and eating healthy.
 Patients may also skip follow-up visits or routine screenings.

 There are many reasons why a patient may not adhere to their treatment plan.
 For example, they might not be able to get time off work, secure child care or have access to transportation.
 Similarly, they might not understand how another test could help their situation or can’t afford a new medication, even with insurance.
 Some patients also miss follow-up appointments because they didn’t receive enough reminders or because those reminders weren’t relevant to them.

 It’s important to remember that noncompliance is detrimental both to patients and the healthcare system, costing the U.S. anywhere from $100 billion to $300 billion every year.
 Non-adherence can also lead to readmissions, as patients either become sicker or relapse because they haven’t taken their medication, gone to therapy or otherwise followed their treatment plan.
 If patients comply with their care plan, providers can reduce readmission rates, which, in turn, drives revenue.

 But, how exactly do you convince patients to heed their physician’s recommendations?
-Empower them by demonstrating how to follow their care plan in a way they’ll understand.
+Empower them by implementing strategies to improve patient compliance in a way they’ll understand.